A Journey through Italian 20th-Century Art

 Floor 39

 The journey begins with a painting of sizeable dimensions by the writer, painter and composer Alberto Savinio, which lies somewhere between literary commemoration and celebration of memory.
-From there, it continues with works by Ubaldo Oppi and Antonio Donghi, masters of “magical realism”, the futurist Antonio Marasco, and Michele Guerrisi, the creator of sculptures that recall the classical style.
+From there, it continues with works by Ubaldo Oppi and Antonio Donghi, masters of “magical realism”, of Michele Guerrisi and Giovanni Riva, the creator of sculptures that recall the classical style.

 Floor 40

 The works on the 40th floor provide an insight into Italian artistic production in the interwar period, years dominated by the search for new models of form and expression.
-Among the various names here, we can find Giuseppe Capogrossi, an exponent of the so-called Scuola Romana, Carlo Carrà who returns time and again to the style of metaphysical painting, and Gino Severini, Filippo De Pisis and Massimo Campigli, the so-called Italiens de Paris.
+Among the various names here, we can find Giuseppe Capogrossi and Alberto Ziveri, exponents of the so-called Scuola Romana, Carlo Carrà who returns time and again to the style of metaphysical painting, Filippo De Pisis and Massimo Campigli, the so-called Italiens de Paris, the futurist Antonio Marasco and Gino Severini, and the sculptor Michelangelo Monti.